 Ed provides strategic communications counsel to U.S. and international companies and private equity firms with long-term corporate positioning and investor relations programs, transactions, special situations, crises and issues, and restructurings.
 His cross-border experience includes matters throughout Asia, Europe, the Middle East and the Americas.
 His areas of expertise include:

-He advises companies on the communications in both friendly and unsolicited M&A, IPOs, SPACs and PIPE transactions.
+He advises companies on communications in both friendly and unsolicited M&A, IPOs, SPACs and PIPE transactions.
 Assignments include assisting Reinvent Technology Partners with SPAC business combinations with Joby Aviation and Hippo; Frontier Airlines with its IPO; Affirm with its IPO and acquisitions of PayBright and Returnly; Kansas City Southern with its proposed acquisition by CP; S&P Global with its proposed acquisition of IHS Markit; Opendoor with its proposed acquisition by the SPAC, Social Capital Hedosophia; Consolidated Communications with its proposed PIPE investment from Searchlight Capital; Lone Star Funds’ portfolio company, Foundation Building Materials, with its proposed acquisition by American Securities; Mastercard with its proposed acquisition of Finicity; RentPath with its proposed acquisition by CoStar Group; WESCO International with its acquisition of Anixter International; KEMET with its acquisition by Yageo; Dada Nexus and Q&K International with their U.S. IPOs; Gannett with its acquisition by New Media and its successful defense of an unsolicited takeover attempt by MNG Enterprises; Fiserv with its acquisition of First Data; Apollo Management’s Momentive with its announced sale to an investor group comprised of KCC Corporation, Wonik QnC and SLJ Partners; Tianqi Lithium with its minority investment in SQM; Knauf with its announced acquisition of USG Corporation; Shire in its sale to Takeda; Newell Brands with the sale of The Waddington Group to The Carlyle Group’s Novolex, and the sale of Rawlings Sporting Goods Company to Seidler Equity Partners and MLB; EnCap Investments with its JV’s sale of EagleClaw Midstream Ventures to Blackstone Energy Partners; VCA in its announced sale to Mars; and Danone with its acquisition of WhiteWave Foods.

 Shareholder Activism, Short Attacks & Corporate Governance

 His experience includes counseling clients on engagement with and defense against activist hedge funds, dissident shareholders and short attacks including Burlington Stores (Spruce Point Capital), Berkshire Hills Bancorp (HoldCo Asset Management), Endurance International (Gotham Research), Gannett (MNG Enterprises), Samsonite (Blue Orca), Burlington Stores (Spruce Point Capital), Endurance International (Gotham Research) and MBIA (Pershing Square).

 Crisis Communications & Special Situations